 Applicant Resources

-Thank you for your interest in employment with University of California, Santa Cruz.
+Thank you for your interest in employment with the University of California, Santa Cruz.
 The resource links on the left are provided to assist you in understanding our recruitment process, including useful information about how to search for and apply to current job openings, and how to submit your materials.
 We’ve also provided information about the interview process and frequently asked questions.

 Once you make your selection, you will have access to the complete list of open staff positions at UC Santa Cruz.